 God blessed the stand that was made for His truth, and this continued after the founder retired in 1919, through the pastorate of his successor, Rev. G.J.
 Attwood, who came from Bristol.
 As the church grew spiritually and numerically, overseas missionary interest increased, and a number offered themselves for service.
 Mr. Attwood retired after 21 years.
 The next pastor was the Rev. Eric Land, from Bournemouth.
 He arrived during the difficult war years, but with his powerful, uncompromising preaching, a good number came to the Saviour, especially amongst the young people.
 He retired after 28 years, and was called home in 1989, well into his nineties.

-Under God, Rich is leading us into a new era at the Tab, helping us to see local churches as God’s great mission agency and the front line of God’s work at home and abroad.
-We’ve been given a renewed emphasis on the ‘quality’ of our fellowship, the training up of leaders and supporting other churches within FIEC and other strategic partnerships to see local churches thriving in the UK.
-Rich is married to Ruth and they have two young children, James and Hannah.
+Under God, Rich has been helping us to see local churches as God’s great mission agency and the front line of God’s work.
+We’ve been given a renewed emphasis on the ‘quality’ of our fellowship, the need to reach out to our community and make the church a place where families thrive.
+We’ve been training up new leaders in partnership with Union School of Theology, and encouraging our members in evangelism and the arts.
+Rich is married to Ruth and they have three children, James, Hannah and Daniel.

 Doug Clark joined us in September 2014 as Assistant Pastor seeking to gain experience and further training and in 2018 we sent him out as a church planter to Halifax in Yorkshire, together with a small group of people from the church.
 Find out more about Hope Church Halifax here.

 In 2018 we appointed Steve Mason as our new Assistant Pastor.
 Steve is a home-grown leader, starting out as a member of the church, then as a home group leader and as a lay-elder.
 Steve left his job as a postman in 2016 and studied in our Union Classroom for two years, working part time for the church to gain more experience.
 Steve is married to Laura and they have three children, Evie and Seth and Emma.